From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 • Sunset boat cruise on the Mekong River including canapés

-• Hospital visit in Phnom Penh
+• Preah Ket Mealea Military Hospital visit in Phnom Penh

-• Domestic flight transfer to Siem Reap
+• Transfer to Siem Reap

 • Sunrise at Angkor Wat and full day temple exploration

-• Hospital visit in Siem Reap
+• Jayavarman VII Hospital (Kantha Bopha III Hospital) hospital visit in Siem Reap

 PROGRAM INCLUSIONS: